What is methanol and what are the symptoms of methanol poisoning?

-What is methanol, what are the symptoms of methanol poisoning and how can tourists avoid it after Laos deaths?
+What is methanol, symptoms of methanol poisoning and how can tourists avoid it after Laos deaths?

 Foreign Office advises tourists how to avoid alcohol that may be accidentally toxic or may be counterfeit